Ana Navarro

 Ana Violeta Navarro-Cárdenas (née Navarro Flores; born December 28, 1971) is a Nicaraguan-American political strategist and commentator.
 She appears on various television programs and news outlets, including CNN, CNN en Español, ABC News, and Telemundo.
-She is also a co-host of the daytime talk show The View, garnering Emmy Award nominations for her work.
-She is a member of the Republican Party.
+She is also a co-host of daytime talk show The View, garnering Daytime Emmy Award nominations for her work.

+She has been a vocal critic of Republican president Donald Trump and his administration.
+She spoke in support of Kamala Harris's presidential campaign at the 2024 Democratic National Convention and supported Hillary Clinton and Joe Biden in their presidential campaigns.

 Early life and education

-Navarro was born in 1971 to a wealthy land-owning family in Nicaragua.
-She is the daughter of Violeta Flores López and José Augusto Navarro Flores.
-She and her family moved to the United States in 1980 because of political turmoil, though her father stayed behind to continue to fight with the Contras against the Sandinista government.
-She later said that then-U.S. President Ronald Reagan's support of the Contras made her a lifelong Republican.
+Born in 1971 to a wealthy land-owning agricultural family in Nicaragua, Navarro is the daughter of Violeta Flores López and José Augusto Navarro Flores, a former minister of agriculture under the administration of Enrique Bolaños Geyer.
+She and her family moved to the United States in 1980 because of political turmoil, though her father, who had also been persecuted as an opponent of the Somoza regime, stayed behind to continue to fight with the Contras against the Sandinista government.
+She later said that then U.S. president Ronald Reagan's support of the Contras made her a lifelong Republican.

 Navarro attended the Carrollton School of the Sacred Heart, a private Catholic college preparatory day school for girls in Coconut Grove, Miami.
-Navarro earned a Bachelor's degree in Latin American Studies and Political Science in 1993 from the University of Miami.
+Navarro earned a bachelor's degree in Latin American studies and political science in 1993 from the University of Miami.
 In 1997, she earned her Juris Doctor from St. Thomas University School of Law.

 During her first year in university, Navarro campaigned for aid to the Contras.
 As a law student, Navarro successfully fought to keep Nicaraguan refugees from being deported during the mid-nineties.

 Career

-Navarro has served in a number of Republican administrations, including the transition team for Florida Governor Jeb Bush in 1998, as well as his Director of Immigration Policy.
+Navarro was a member of the Republican Party.
+She served in a number of Republican administrations, including as part of the transition team for Florida governor Jeb Bush in 1998 and also as Bush's director of immigration policy.
 She also served as ambassador to the United Nations Commission on Human Rights, where she condemned human rights violations in Cuba.
-She later served as the National Co-Chair of the Hispanic Advisory Council for John McCain in 2008 and Jon Huntsman Jr. in 2012.
+She later served as national co-chair of the Hispanic Advisory Council for John McCain in 2008 and Jon Huntsman Jr. in 2012.

-In February 2014, she became a political commentator for ABC News.
+In February 2014, she became a political commentator at ABC News.
 In addition, she is also a political commentator on CNN and CNN en Español.
-Navarro became a contributor on the ABC daytime talk show The View from July 2013 to August 2018.
-She joined the series as a weekly guest co-host on November 2, 2018 and was named a permanent co-host of The View on August 4, 2022.
-She received Daytime Emmy Award nominations for Outstanding Informative Talk Show Host in 2020 and 2022.
+Navarro became a contributor on ABC daytime talk show The View in 2013.
+She joined the series as a weekly guest co-host in 2018 and a permanent co-host in 2022.
+She received Daytime Emmy Award nominations for Outstanding Informative Talk Show Host in 2020 and 2022 as well as Outstanding Daytime Talk Series Host in 2024.